dojo/widget-core/README.md

 v('input', { type: 'text', focus: () => true) })
 ```

 This primitive is a base that enables building further abstractions to handle more complex behaviors, one of which is handling focus across the boundaries of encapsulated widgets.
-The `FocusMixin` is designed to provide support for these scenarios and should be used by widgets that want to provide `focus` to it's children or can accept `focus` from a parent widget.
+The `FocusMixin` is designed to provide support for these scenarios and should be used by widgets that want to provide `focus` to its children or can accept `focus` from a parent widget.

 The mixin enhances a widgets API adding `focus` and `shouldFocus` methods, `shouldFocus` checks whether the widget is in a state to perform a focus action and will only return `true` once until the the widget's `focus` method has been called.
 This `shouldFocus` method is designed to be passed to child widgets or nodes as the value of the `focus` property.